Drug information provided by: IBM Micromedex

 Check with your doctor right away if you or your child have a skin rash, burning, stinging, swelling, or irritation on the skin.

-Make sure your doctor knows that you are using clobetasol cream or gel.
+Make sure your doctor knows that you are using clobetasol cream, gel, or spray.
 You may need to stop using this medicine several days before having surgery.

 Do not use clobetasol together with other topical corticosteroid-containing medicines, such as betamethasone, hydrocortisone, triamcinolone, Cortaid®, or Lotrisone®.
 Using these medicines together may cause serious unwanted effects.